portlandcodeschool/jsi/_drafts/testing/testing1.md

 expect(fakeArray.pop()).to.equal(3);
 ```

 The difference is primarily feel.
+By this point, you can see that the code that we are writing is looking more and more like the pseudocode descriptions we started with, which makes our tests that much easier to read through.
 The "expect" style includes some functions that don't actually do anything other than pass through the things that get passed to them, like the `to` method in the example above, which you could remove without any change to the test at all--it's there purely for readability.
+The syntax is a little different, as what you're testing (`fakeArray.pop()` in this case) comes immediately after the test invocation, and the specifics of the test (`equal(3)` here) don't come until the end, but the same information is there.

 Chai's "expect" style assertions also include far more testing methods than simple equality: you can test if objects are instances of particular constructors, if functions throw particular errors, if functions affect particular properties, and more.